bridgechung/bridgechung.github.io/_posts/2026-07-05-my-biggest-pet-peeve.markdown

 When teaching people the game of bridge, simply tell them the rules.
 You must follow suit.
 Trumps beat everything else.
 A bid must be higher than a previous bid. **Then let them play the game how they want.** If they never draw trumps, **who cares.** If they lead all of their honors out of their hand from largest to smallest, **who cares.**

+Don't laugh at new players' blunders.
+Don't tell them what they should and shouldn't do.
+Let them discover the game for themselves, the thrill of trying to win the current trick they're on.
+Welcome them genuinely and with open arms.
+When the time comes and if they are interested, they will ask for strategy.

 Like it or not, you and I are all ambassadors of this game we love.
-Don't laugh at them.
-Don't patronize them.
-Welcome them genuinely and with open arms.

 And we do love this game.
 Right?